J-HangarSpace

 (Above and below) In the summer of 2020, personnel at Misawa finished giving the base’s F-1

 monument a facelift.
-The before and after photos enable us to judge the result for ourselves.
+These before and after photos enable us to judge the result for ourselves.

 (Photos [top undated, above June 2020]: JASDF Misawa AB via Twitter @jasdf_misawa)